2026 Callaia Screenplay Contest Results Announced

 Submission deadline & results announcement

 • There is a maximum entry limit of one hundred (100) screenplays.
-The contest will close either once 100 submissions are received or on Wednesday, April 30th, 2025, 11:59PM Pacific Time, whichever occurs first.
+The contest will close either once 100 submissions are received or on April 20th, 2026 at 11:59PM PT, whichever occurs first.

 • Winner announcement will be made within two weeks of the submission deadline.